 People tend to forget about the fact that public school isn’t always “free”.
-Keeping up with joneses, buying school fundraisers, hauling kids back and forth to school, and paying $3-5 a day for a school lunch isn’t exactly free.
+Keeping up with Joneses, buying school fundraisers, hauling kids back and forth to school, and paying $3-5 a day for a school lunch isn’t exactly free.
 Homeschooling will lower or eliminate most of these costs.

 Additional Ways to Save Money While Homeschooling

 There are also other ways to save money in regards to homeschooling.
-Here are few ways that I have found.
+Here are a few ways that I have found.